FLORIDA OSTEOPATHIC MEDICAL ASSOCIATION A Florida Not - for- Profit Corporation Bylaws – 2022 (Revised 9/24/2022)

 The Board may deny the application if it concludes, in its sole discretion, that the granting of the application would not be in the best interests of the Association or the profession.

-(a) Active Members — Applicants for Active Membership shall be graduates of AOA approved schools of osteopathic medicine, licensed to practice osteopathic medicine in Florida, and a member of their district society.
+(a) Active Members — Applicants for Active Membership shall be graduates of Commission on Osteopathic College Accreditation (COCA) accredited schools of osteopathic medicine, licensed to practice osteopathic medicine in Florida, and a member of their district society unless there is no active district society in their area.

 Active (Non-Provisional) Members have the right to vote, hold office, serve as a member of the Board of Trustees, and receive the publications of the association.

-(b) Active Faculty Members — Applicants for Active Faculty Membership shall be graduates of AOA approved AOA accredited schools of osteopathic medicine, full-time paid faculty of any osteopathic medical school in the state of Florida and a member of their district society.
+(b) Active Faculty Members — Applicants for Active Faculty Membership shall be graduates of COCA accredited osteopathic medical schools, full-time paid faculty of any osteopathic medical school in the state of Florida and a member of their district society.
 Active Faculty members have the right to vote, serve as a member of the Board of Trustees, and receive the publications of the association.
 To serve as an Executive Officer of the FOMA, Active Faculty members must have paid Full Active dues.

 (c) Provisional Active Members — All applicants for Active Membership who receive initial Board approval, and who pay their dues, shall be appointed to Provisional Active Membership Status for a period of not less than one year, after which time they shall be eligible for election to Active Membership status, or extension of Provisional Active Membership for an indefinite period of time, or termination of membership without recourse, by action of the Board of Trustees.